dwbrott/authentik-branding/README.md

 ## Goal of this document
 * Provide a basic cheat sheet for setting up one or more Authentik brands
 * Customize look and feel of all elements, including e-mail messages
+* _Note: This documentation is very basic and is not intended to provide every option available in Authentik_

 ## Assumptions
 * Authentik instance and e-mail server are both available for customization

+# Create your brand in Authentik
+This section will show you how to create a new brand in Authentik.
+You will need to first make sure you have created an Application that will be used to autheticate your users as your flows will link to that application.

 ## System > Brands